luteg96/Anjy/README.md

 - Edit any feed while running: pause, resume, edit command and edit filters
 - Rss for each user with tag
 - Sudo settings to control users feeds
-- All functions have been improved using buttons from one command.

 ### Rclone